Teskon/PSD2PHP/src/Banks/SBanken/README.md

 We're planning to update this module by adding support for more functionality as it is available.
 Currently we are planning to add support for:
 * Transfer money between owned accounts
 * Pay E-Invoices.
-* Make it possible to change configuration variables for each request